 Though the mission of Kalain is to sell scented material to the grieving, preferably through funeral homes.
 Neither Florian or Katia have a background in the funeral business, bereavement care, olfactive chemistry, or perfuming.
 According to her Linkedin, Mrs Apalategui continues to sell insurance as she has for the last 19 years.
 Florian, who graduated from university in 2015 with a degree in commerce, lists his past work experiences on Linkedin as a Logistics Trainee (3 months), Resort Housekeeping Manager (5 months), and Exchange Student (5 months) before becoming the President of Kalain.
 It goes without saying that these are not sparkling credentials in the world of scent science or perfume.

 I thought, surely there must be a Chief Science Officer, Scent Chemist, or Perfumer on board as a partner handling the technical side while Apalategui is the capital and Rebeau is the marketer, but there is none listed.
 The company does say they employ a chemical engineer, but it is all very vague how the company is handling production or even where production is occurring.
 The contact number is a cell phone, and the company has no street or mailing address listed.

 Also, a small pet peeve.
 If you are working in a language that is not your native tongue, make sure you hire a copy editor for your professional website.
 Hell, English is my native language, and I still have my husband, a professional translator, check my work.
-It is very clear that Kalain’s English copy and promo materials are written by a non-English speaker, and they are possibly using text-to-speech software for their voice overs.
+It is evident that Kalain’s English copy and promo materials are written by a non-English speaker, and they are using text-to-speech software for their voice-overs.
 How else to explain this video?
 Which once again does not inspire confidence that they are going to deliver a bespoke product promising bottled dreams.